fhollenbach/Pols621_2020/index.md

 writers.
 To find out more about UWC services or to schedule an appointment, call 458-1455, visit the web page at [writingcenter.tamu.edu](writingcenter.tamu.edu), or stop by in person.

-You can find some additional resources for academic writing here: [http://fhollenbach.org/WritingAcademic/](http://fhollenbach.org/WritingAcademic/).
-Writing is one of the most fundamental skills for academics.
-All of us struggle and it requires a lot of practice.
-Do not hesitate to ask for help.

 ### ACADEMIC HONESTY:
 All students should follow the highest standards of academic integrity. __Cheating or plagiarism will not be tolerated in any way.__ If